Comparability studies according to ICH Q5E covering physiochemical, structure and biologic potency characterization of a range of biological products

 Under the principals of the ICH Q5E Comparability of Biotechnological/Biological Products guideline, comparability studies should provide analytical confirmation that your drug substance or drug product has highly similar quality attributes before and after manufacturing process changes.
 Changes to manufacturing processes of products can be necessary during development and after approval, perhaps due to driving improvements in scale, product quality or product stability.
 Changes to processes can also be necessary to respond to changes in regulatory requirements.

-Our biologics comparability team design bespoke analytical programes that ensure that the relevant quality attributes for your drug substance or drug product are evaluated to support your manufacturing process changes.
-We select analytics referenced by the ICH Q6B Guideline to carefully examine the product from all aspects including structural features including primary, secondary and higher order structure and assessment of post-translational modifications (PTM), physicochemical properties, biological activity /potency and immunogenicity in order to demonstrate that modifications did not occur which may adversely impact the safety and efficacy of the drug.
+Our biologics comparability team design bespoke analytical programmes that ensure that the relevant quality attributes for your drug substance or drug product are evaluated to support your manufacturing process changes.
+We select protein analytics referenced by the ICH Q6B Guideline to carefully examine the product from all aspects including biologic structural features including primary, secondary and higher order structure and assessment of post-translational modifications (PTM), glycosylation, physicochemical properties, biological activity /potency and immunogenicity in order to demonstrate that modifications did not occur which may adversely impact the safety and efficacy of the drug.
 We also assess purity / impurity profiles and can conduct comparability to Good Laboratory Practice (GLP) or Good Manufacturing Practice (cGMP) standards.

-Based on many years of experience, our strategic approach to comparability programs means that we select from many different analytical techniques to deliver highly relevant comparability studies for proteins, antibodies, biosimilars, antibody-drug conjugates, oligonucleotides and other biologic products.
+Based on many years of experience, our strategic approach to comparability programs means that we select from many different analytical techniques to deliver highly relevant comparability studies for proteins, antibodies, antibody drug conjugates, biosimilars, oligonucleotides and other biologic products.

 Our teams provide analytical programs to demonstrating biosimilarity to a reference product which allow highly relevant early stage characterisation and later stage comparative data.
 These programs evaluate and compare all pertinent features of the biosimilar product and are based on the criteria outlined in ICH Q6B.